CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 Additionally, all of these were run in Release mode.
 The specs of the computer they were run on is mentioned at the very top, and all of the raw data for these runs can be found in the `execution-data.xlsx` file [here](execution-data.xlsx), although screenshots are provided throughout for convenience.

-I ran each Scan algorithm on various array sizes and measured their performances.
+I ran each scan algorithm on various array sizes and measured their performances.
 I ran tests for array sizes of 2^6=64, 2^8, 2^10, ..., 2^20, and 2^22=16777216.
 I chose powers of two because they provide an easy way to scale the array size up, but they shouldn't cause any performance differences compared to non-powers-of-two.
 I chose this minimum size because it seems like a small enough list that one might practically scan, and 2^22 because it was a very large one that might need to be scanned.
+The raw data for these tests can be found at the bottom in the appendix.

 Now here is a overall graph of the performance with time in milliseconds, in log scale (remember, lower is better!):